-The reason for this is that they want to find a way for the human brain to perform better in the today world, which is filled with information.
+The reason for this is that they want to find a way for the human brain to perform better in today’s world, which is filled with information.

 Data collection is easy.
 The hard part is to make sense of them.
 However, living in a deluge of data, people often cannot cope with complex databases.
 The researchers are working with sophisticated virtual reality tools in order to provide assistance in that.

-The scientists in this research program of the European Union want to basically make us smarter and more efficient through stimulating our subconscious.
-Thus, all the power of our creativity can be mobilized.
-And for this purpose complex technology is used.
+The scientists in this research program of the European Union basically want to make us smarter and more efficient through stimulating our subconscious.
+Thus, all the power of our creativity could be mobilized.
+And for this purpose, they use sophisticated technology.

 We also have systems that help us to extract information into the platforms.
 We use tracking systems to understand how a person moves in a given space.

-We also have very different physiological sensors that monitor heart and respiratory rate, to detect the signals emitted by the user, consciously or not.
+We also have very different physiological sensors that monitor heart and respiratory rate to detect the signals produced by the user, consciously or not.
 A major challenge is that all such information should be integrated in a coherent way.“

 However, because two minds work better than one, researchers sought help from a robot.

 As he says, “to understand the brain, we need to incorporate it into a robot.
 It is the next step in exploring how the brain works.
-At the end it will help us understand the physical basis of consciousness.“
+In the end, it will help us understand the physical basis of consciousness.“

-The scientists hope that this is a step that will lead their research to the discovery of a scientific tool with the help of which human will be able to make sense of large data systems.
+The scientists hope that this is a step that will lead their research to the discovery of a scientific tool that will help enhance the capabilities of the human brain and allow us to handle and make sense of large data systems.